-The air filter in your home’s furnace, air conditioner or heat pump is a crucial component of the whole system.
-They may not look elaborate as they’re mostly cardboard and fiber, but air filters greatly affect the performance of your unit.
-Not only in regards to your indoor comfort, but they also have a major impact on the HVAC equipment itself.
-Here is a little more information on air filters, how they work, and why they are so important to maintaining your home’s heating and cooling systems.
-Hopefully, it will also aid you in selecting the right filter to best fit your particular needs!
+The air filter in your home HVAC unit is a critical component of the whole system.
+Made from mostly cardboard and fiber, they may not seem elaborate, but air filters greatly affect your unit’s performance.
+Not only do they play a big role in indoor comfort, but they also have a major impact on HVAC equipment.
+Here is what you need to know about air filters, how they work, and why they are so important in maintaining your home’s heating and cooling systems.
+Hopefully, it will also aid you in selecting the right filter to best fit your needs!

 How Air Filters Function and Work

-Air filters are usually manufactured with one of the two following materials: spun fiberglass material or pleated paper/cloth.
-The material is then enclosed in a cardboard frame, then sized to fit all of the various HVAC systems that exist.
-The filter’s primary function is to trap and hold all the different kids of particulates and contaminants in the air that circulates through your heating and cooling system – most of which can directly affect your health and comfort.
-Some of these contaminants include:
+Air filters are typically manufactured with one of these two materials: spun fiberglass material or pleated paper/cloth.
+The material is enclosed in a cardboard frame, then made into different sizes to fit all the various HVAC systems available.
+The filter’s primary function is to trap and hold all different kinds of particulates and contaminants in the air that circulate through your heating and cooling system.
+Most of which affect your health and comfort.
+A few of these contaminants include:

 - Mold & spores

 - Fibers and lint

 - Metal, plaster or wood particles

 The air filtration occurs when the disbursed air is “sucked” back into the HVAC system where it is conditioned and then used again.
 During this process, air is forced through the air filter.
 The spun fiberglass or pleated paper/cloth traps the particulates and contaminants, removing them from the air.
 These particles are now no longer able to be recirculated into the air you breathe.

 As with almost all products we purchase, there are lower-end, mid-level and high-end choices available.
 Not all products are created equal.
 Not all air filters will clean your air with the same efficiency.
 The higher the quality, the more contaminants that will be removed from your indoor air.
 Keep in mind that these higher quality air filters are usually cost a bit more.